powdr-labs/stark-backend/docs/interactions.md

 ### Total Interactions Trace Height Constraints

 We also add another constraint related to the bits of soundness for the LogUp procedure.
-For this, we set the trace height coefficients to be the number of interactions on the corresponding AIR and the threshold to be $2{^30}$.
+For this, we set the trace height coefficients to be the number of interactions on the corresponding AIR and the threshold to be $p$.
 This allows us to claim a certain number of bits of security.
 See [here](Soundness_of_Interactions_via_LogUp.pdf) for more details.